xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ## XIP Header Preamble

 Each XIP must begin with an [RFC 822](https://www.ietf.org/rfc/rfc822.txt) style header preamble, formatted as a bulleted list.
+This header is also termed ["front matter" by Jekyll](https://jekyllrb.com/docs/front-matter/).
 The headers must appear in the following order.

 `XIP`: *XIP number* (this is determined by the XIP editor)